Stephen Toulmin: Argumentation

-The Toulmin model of argument
+Toulmin model of argument

 Arguing that absolutism lacks practical value, Toulmin aimed to develop a different type of argument, called practical arguments (also known as substantial arguments).
 In contrast to absolutists' theoretical arguments, Toulmin's practical argument is intended to focus on the justificatory function of argumentation, as opposed to the inferential function of theoretical arguments.
 Whereas theoretical arguments make inferences based on a set of principles to arrive at a claim, practical arguments first find a claim of interest, and then provide justification for it.
 Toulmin believed that reasoning is less an activity of inference, involving the discovering of new ideas, and more a process of testing and sifting already existing ideas—an act achievable through the process of justification.

 Toulmin believed that for a good argument to succeed, it needs to provide good justification for a claim.
 This, he believed, will ensure it stands up to criticism and earns a favourable verdict.
 In The Uses of Argument (1958), Toulmin proposed a layout containing six interrelated components for analyzing arguments: